d0nkeyk0ng787/Encryption-In-C/README.md

 # Encryption-In-C
-Implementation of various encryption algorithms in C
+Looking to implement different encryption algorithms in C.

 # Usage